 Outreach and 'impact'

 Since coming to Oxford I have become increasingly involved in communicating with a wider audience about language and linguistic research.
 In 2007 I published The Myth of Mars and Venus, a general-interest book about language and gender differences, parts of which were serialized in The Guardian newspaper.
 I have contributed to numerous BBC radio programmes, including Woman’s Hour, Word of Mouth, Thinking Allowed and Fry’s English Delight (you can download Stephen Fry's interview with me here).
 In November 2010 I took part in a public debate about science and gendered behaviour, which you can download as an audio file here.
 The non-academic groups I have been invited to talk to or write for on language-related subjects include school teachers and A level students, architects, experts in health and social care, market researchers, psychologists, psychiatrists, and the cast of an RSC production of The Taming of the Shrew.
-I blog about linguistic issues for Berfrois and Language On The Move.
-I've also performed--though so far only once--a linguistic stand up comedy routine.
+I've blogged about linguistic issues for Berfrois and Language On The Move.
+Occasionally I perform as a linguistic stand up comedian.

 For many years I was involved in producing and writing the feminist magazine Trouble & Strife, and in 2009 I co-edited (with Joan Scanlon) The Trouble & Strife Reader, a selection of classic articles from the magazine’s 20-year output.
 I continue to contribute to the Trouble & Strife website and blog, and to give talks about feminism to student and community groups.